Photo released of suspect wanted in brutal beating of woman in Queens

-KEW GARDENS HILLS, Queens (WABC) --The NYPD released a photo of a man wanted for questioning in the brutal beating of a Queens woman Monday.
+KEW GARDENS HILLS, Queens (WABC) --Police are searching for the suspect in the brutal beating of a Queens woman Monday.

+The NYPD released a surveillance photo of a man they are looking for in connection with the attack.

 The woman is said to be improving, but the 52-year-old victim is still intubated and unable to speak with detectives.

-Police are looking for the suspect, who reportedly beat the woman beyond recognition and broke her neck after she had just dropped a child off at school and was walking to the grocery store.
+The suspect reportedly beat the woman beyond recognition and broke her neck after she had just dropped a child off at school and was walking to the grocery store.
 It happened in the vicinity of 72nd Road and Kissena Boulevard in Kew Gardens Hills

 Officials say she may also have been sexually assaulted.